sweiler6420/AverageInvestorApi/README.md

 ## CREATE ALEMBIC DB MIGRATION

-1. Once Alembic has been initialized run command
+1. Once Alembic has been initialized run below command to autogenerate the migration

 ```
-alembic revision -m "init"
+alembic revision --autogenerate -m "{note}"
 ```

-2. This will create a version folder in alembic with a new version pythong file
+2. This will create a version folder in alembic with a new version python file

 3. Open the newest version python file